telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/diagram.md

 ### shapeDefaults.editable.tools `Array`

-Specifies the the toolbar tools.
+Specifies the toolbar tools.
 Supports all options supported for the [toolbar.items](/api/javascript/ui/toolbar#configuration-items).
 Predefined tools are:

 * "edit" - Selected item can be edit.
 * "delete" - Selected items can be deleted.